thangnguyen021203/Analyst-Youtube-UsingKafka/README.md

 [![Dashboard 2](assignment/image/Dashboard_2.png "Query Athena")](assignment/image/Dashboard_2.png)

 ***Finally, here is a small project from our team serving the assignment of the course "Big Data Analytics and Business Intelligence."
-I am very pleased that through this project, I have gained more knowledge about AWS and Kafka.***
+I am very pleased that through this project, I have gained more knowledge about AWS and Kafka. :D <3 luv***